hibari/hibari-doc/README.md

 ## NOTES

-- The above recipe was tested on Fedora 17 using asciidoc 8.4.5.
+The above recipe was tested on the following platforms:

+- Ubuntu 12.10 using asciidoc 8.6.7
+- Fedora 17 using asciidoc 8.4.5

+### lang-ja.conf

 A fake `lang-ja.conf` file will be needed to compile the Japanese(ja) documents.

 ```shell-script
 $ cd /etc/asciidoc/
 $ sudo ln -s lang-en.conf lang-ja.conf
 ```

+### a2x throws an exception

-- If a2x throws an exception, apply the following patch.
+- If a2x throws an exception on `shell_copy`, apply the following patch.
 (Tested on Mac OS X 10.6.7 using asciidoc 8.6.4)

 ```python
 diff -r -u 8.6.4-orig/bin/a2x.py 8.6.4/bin/a2x.py